IgorsCC/afkwarden-presets/readme.md

-# IgorsPresets - built with AfkWarden
+# IgorsPresets - Boss Hub

 _**How to Install:**_